DannyTheHeretic/pure-pulsars/README.md

 ### Firebase Service Account

-[Go to the Firebase Console](https://console.firebase.google.com/) and click the get started with a Firebase project Its name can be anything, so don't worry about that.
+[Go to the Firebase Console](https://console.firebase.google.com/) and click the get started with a Firebase project.
+Its name can be anything, so don't worry about that.
 After it's made, click on the build tab on the left hand of the screen and scroll down to `Realtime Database`, this will be our database for the bot.
 <figure style="margin: auto; max-height: 200px; padding: 10px 5px 20px 5px;">